About choosing a Restaurant in Mallorca

 La Parada del Mar Restaurant

 Situated opposite the royal Marivent palace near Cala Major, this is the place to come for a unique seafood rendezvous.
-There’s a relaxed, informal vibe here because it’s all about the quality of the fish.
+At this relaxed and informal spot, it’s all about the quality of the fish.
 Pick what you want at the counter, choose the way you would like it to be cooked, then collect it and take it to your table.

-One of the best-known restaurants in Port de Sóller, it serves great seafood and Mediterranean delights.
-The attractive seaside terrace offers stunning views over the port too, so it’s no surprise this place has people queuing down the street to dine here.
+One of the best-known restaurants in Port de Sóller, it serves great seafood and Mediterranean cuisine.
+The attractive seaside terrace offers stunning views over the port, so it’s no surprise this place has people queuing down the street to dine here.

 Miramar de Giuliano Restaurant